VitalyVorobyev/chess-rs/README.md

 - Dense response computation plus NMS, minimum-cluster filtering, and 5x5 center-of-mass refinement.
 - Optional `rayon` parallelism and portable SIMD acceleration on the dense response path and pyramid downsampling.
 - Three crates:
-- `chess-core`: lean core (std optional) meant to stay SIMD/parallel-friendly.
+- `chess-corners-core`: lean core (std optional) meant to stay SIMD/parallel-friendly.
-- `chess`: ergonomic facade that accepts `image::GrayImage`.
+- `chess-corners`: ergonomic facade (optionally with `image`/`multiscale` features).
+Internally uses a minimal u8 image buffer for pyramids; `image` is only pulled in when the feature is enabled.
-- `chess-cli`: small CLI for single-scale and multiscale runs.
+- `chess-corners` binary: CLI for single-scale and multiscale runs.
 - Multiscale coarse-to-fine helpers with reusable pyramid buffers.
 - Corner descriptors that include subpixel position, scale, response, orientation, phase, and anisotropy.